 To learn more about a specific advertiser or publisher, click on the domain in question and you will be taken to its respective Overview report.

-When analyzing a single domain, the Publisher or Advertiser Expenditure Trend widget can be found in the second row, in place of the Highlights widget.
-It can analyze data over a daily, weekly, or monthly period.
+When analyzing a single domain, the Expenditure Trend widget can be found in the second row, in place of the Highlights widget.
+You can use this chart to view expenditure over a daily, weekly, or monthly period.
 Use the drop-down menu in the top right corner of the widget to change the period being viewed.

 Expenditure trends can be shown in up to two of three possible dimensions: